ehihn/protein_tracker/README.md

 # Protein Tracker

 A minimal, single-page protein tracker that runs entirely in the browser — no build step, no dependencies, no backend.
-Just open `tracker.html`.

 ## Features

 - **Tap to add** — preset foods with common protein values